 Academic requirements for New York State programs differ from requirements for RIT or federal aid programs.
-Academic eligibility is reviewed at the completion of each quarter a state award is received.
+Academic eligibility is reviewed at the completion of each semester a state award is received.
 Minimum state requirements for credit hour accumulation and grade point average are published in the RIT Undergraduate Bulletin.

-Most New York State awards require full-time status of twelve or more credits per quarter.
+Most New York State awards require full-time status of twelve or more credits per semester.
 Students meeting all other state requirements may repeat classes in which a failing grade was initially received.
 This does not hold true in situations where a recipient wishes to repeat a successfully completed course to improve the initial grade.
 In this situation the repeated course does not count towards the twelve-credit minimum, and the state award might be subject to retroactive cancellation when the repeated course is identified.

 In addition to New York State TAP, some students may be awarded additional state sponsored awards such as the Academic Excellence Scholarship or the Persian Gulf Benefit.
 The total of all state awards will be reflected as a TAP grant on your award letter.